 Verify the pre-test background emissions levels are within the acceptable limits as defined in paragraph 7.2.2.2.2 using the nominal cooling airflow;

-Verify all instruments and devices for brake emissions measurements are enabled and operational;
+Verify all instruments and devices for brake emissions measurements are enabled and running without any errors and warning. operational;

 If no issues arise, continue with the bedding and emissions measurement sections following the standard operating procedures;

-When the testing facility carries out the cooling adjustment section with a different friction couple than the one used for testing, all steps in this paragraph except for point (l) shall apply.
+When the testing facility carries out the cooling adjustment section with a different brake assembly than the one used for testing, all steps in this paragraph except for point (l) shall apply.

 Regenerative Brakes